-- Pink Is for Sissies: Miguel had this reaction when she showed up to work with a pink Vespa.
+- Pink Is for Sissies: In Amazing Fantasy, Miguel The Mage has this reaction when Anya shows up to work with a pink vespa.

 - Powered Armor: Formerly as Araña, she could summon Carapace, a blue spider-like exoskeleton around her body that emanates from the tattoo on her upper right arm, enhancing her abilities and protecting her from damage.
 She could control the thickness, coverage, and shape of the carapace.
 At its thickest, it is resistant to small firearms.

 - Power Incontinence: Her carapace would involuntarily retract while she had the flu.
 Nothing ever came of it though.

 - Power Tattoo: Formerly her tattoo could project a chitinous armored carapace and also draw it back in when Anya didn't want it around, but this ability was lost after Doomsday Man ripped the carapace from Anya's body.
 A story showcased in Marvel Team-Up had Terror gain all of her powers when he assimilated the tattooed arm, which had been blown off when Anya was killed in an explosion.Terror: What?
 Are you guys still hung up over this?
 The poor girl wasn't using it!
 I couldn't just let it go to waste!
 Besides, the magic armored crap that comes out of this tattoo thing has come in handy.Terror: I am going to weep the day this arm of Araña's rots so much that I have to replace it.
 And I don't even have working tear ducts!